 A new book of short animal stories by the Svetina - Stepančič duo, a book that introduces us to porcupines Helge and Nikozija as well as a number of their tiny animal friends and acquaintances (Tine the Salamander, Amela the Squirrel, Ferdinand the Possum, Astor the Elephant and many others), patiently awaits its young readers.
 Every story is special, and although all are characterized by humour, the flavour of comedy varies from story to story, tickling one's fancy in different ways.
 Sometimes the humour is found in word-play, sometimes in dialogues, sometimes in unusual situations and sometimes in the endearing and well-rounded animal characters.
-And sometimes make one think ...
+And sometimes it also offers a bit of a sting.
+Although Svetina never forces it, the stories can sometimes make one think ...
 It would be an injustice though if the wonderful stories made us forget about the illustrations, which characteristically complement and enhance the text, elevating the book to one of the finest publishing achievements of the year.
 For the The Ripening of Porcupines, Svetina received the 2015 Večernica Award.